-If you accepted the review of a manuscript you will receive a follow-up e-mail: All review information will be provided through e-mail from firstname.lastname@example.org.
+If you accept the review of a manuscript you will receive a follow-up e-mail.
+All review information will be provided through e-mail from firstname.lastname@example.org.
 Any review related inquiries or correspondence should be addressed to the this e-mail.
 If you feel after receiving the manuscript that you will not be able to judge the manuscript impartially due to a conflict of interest or for another reason, please inform the Associate Editor responsible for the manuscript.

 In comments to the editor, please note the acceptability of the manuscript.
 Please provide critical comments that will be help for the Editors to make a decision regarding the manuscript.
-If you feel that the manuscript is not suitable for EJBM, please indicate why within this section.
+If you feel that the manuscript is not suitable for EJBM, please indicate why in this section.